pbinkley/microcopying_1940/index.markdown

 desiderata which can be done in this country, which would be an exceedingly valuable thing to do if no filming were done for the present at all.
-Regardless of the war situation, it seems to me an admirable time to begin acquiring bibliographies <span style="page" id="page130">[p.130]</span> and particularly filming library catalogues which exist in manuscript form only.
+Regardless of the war situation, it seems to me an admirable time to begin acquiring bibliographies <span class="page" id="page130">[p.130]</span> and particularly filming library catalogues which exist in manuscript form only.
 Those propositions which appeal to me most among the preliminary statements were proposal to film such things as